mfs409/jetlag/DEV_NOTES.md

 With the above configuration complete, you should be able to `npm run build-docs` to create/re-create the `docs` folder from the main branch.
-You can then commit it, which will update the GitHub pages for JetLag.
+You can then commit it, which will update JetLag's GitHub Pages.

 You may also wish to preview the updated documentation locally, before committing it.
 You can do so via `npm run serve-docs`.